How to Turn On or Off Apple TV Closed Captioning, Subtitles

 Apple TV allows you to turn on CC and SDH when you play a TV series or movie.
 You can also do it on the app or streaming player device settings.
 SDH stands for Subtitles for the Deaf and Hard-of-Hearing.
 It works similarly to closed captioning.

-Steps on How to Use Closed Captions & Subtitles Features on Apple TV App or Streaming Device
+Steps on How to Use Closed Captions or Subtitles Features on Apple TV App or Streaming Device

 Steps-on-How-to-Use-Closed-Captions-Subtitles-Features-on-Apple-TV-App-or-Streaming-Device